-Mackinac Island Carriage Tours, Inc., located on beautiful Mackinac Island in the clear blue waters of Lake Huron in Northern Michigan, is the world's largest, oldest and continually operated horse and buggy livery, with approximately 100 freight and passenger carriages put in motion by over 400 horses.
+Mackinac Island Carriage Tours, Inc., located on beautiful Mackinac Island in Lake Huron, is the world's largest, oldest and continually operated horse and buggy livery, with approximately 100 freight and passenger carriages put in motion by over 400 horses.
 Come spend the summer helping to groom, maintain and handle the largest working draft horse herd in the world.

 About Mackinac Island Carriage Tours

 A job at Mackinac Island Carriage Tours can be rewarding and fun!

 Being one of the most historic spots in the country, private motorized vehicles are not allowed.
 Horse drawn vehicles bring a 19th century charm to the island and Mackinac Island Carriage Tours provides most of this carriage service.